 Dunster is a Somerset village on the eastern edge of Exmoor and here are two websites extolling its attractions.
 The second of these belongs to the Crown Estate and offers opportunities for various outdoor activities on its patch of moorland.

 Like so many places in the southwest of England, Wiltshire is not somewhere that I have gone about visiting.
 With places such as the Savernake Estate, Salisbury and a portion of the Cotswolds, it has its allure for visitors.
-These just are a selection and it's books like Simon Jenkins' England's 100 Best Views are taking me towards the south of England without my actually physically getting that far.
+There also is Arundells, the home of former prime minister Sir Edward Heath, for those who fancy an insight into the history of the U.K. These are just a selection and it's books like Simon Jenkins' England's 100 Best Views are taking me towards the south of England without my actually physically getting that far.